-1.1 What significant obstacles or challenges has your company encountered in the promotion of certified sustainable palm oil (CSPO)?
+sustainable palm oil (CSPO)?
 What efforts has your company taken to address these obstacles or challenges?

 Awareness of RSPO in the market

-☐ Difficulties in the certification process
+Difficulties in the certification process

-☐ Certification of smallholders
+Certification of smallholders

-☐ Competition with non-RSPO members
+Competition with non-RSPO members

-☐ High costs in achieving or adhering to certification
+High costs in achieving or adhering to certification

-☐ Human rights issues
+Human rights issues

 ✓ Insufficient demand for RSPO-certified palm oil

 Low usage of palm oil

 Reputation of palm oil in the market

 ✓ Reputation of RSPO in the market

 ☐ Supply issues

-☐ Traceability issues
+Traceability issues

-☐ No challenges faced
+No challenges faced

 Others

 Others

--

 1.2 In addition to the actions already reported in this ACOP report, what other ways has your company supported the vision of the RSPO to transform markets to make sustainable palm oil the norm?
 Communication and/or engagement to transform the negative perception of palm oil

-☑ Engagement with business partners or consumers on the use of CSPO
+✓ Engagement with business partners or consumers on the use of CSPO

-✓ Engagement with government agencies
+Engagement with government agencies

-☐ Engagement with peers and clients
+Engagement with peers and clients

-☐ Promotion of CSPO through off product claims
+Promotion of CSPO through off product claims

 Promotion of CSPO outside of RSPO venues such as trade workshops or industry associations

 ✓ Promotion of physical CSPO

-☐ Providing funding or support for CSPO development efforts
+Providing funding or support for CSPO development efforts

 Research & Development support

 ✓ Stakeholder engagement

-☐ No actions taken
+No actions taken

+✓ Others

 Others

-Others

--
+More engagement between RSPO and European Union & US CBP to align the requirements and common objectives.

 1.3 If your company has any other publicly-available reports or information regarding its palm oil-related policies and activities, please provide the links here

-www.unitedplantations.com/
+https://unitedplantations.com/sustainability/